 Some Banks have to follow strict AML and fraud procedures, and most of the time we are happy for this as it protects us online.
 However, some Banks have been known to take weeks to send simple transactions and in a business environment, this can be detrimental to the success of a company.
 Imagine if you receive an invoice with a 7-day payment period on it, but the Bank takes 10 days to process the payment.
 You could be liable to paying interest on the invoice and this will affect your profitability.
 We suggest ensuring that all supporting documentation and necessary requirements from the Bank, are filled from your side before sending money, to ensure no delays are needed.

 5. Annual Fees

 A relatively new concept in the Banking World, but annual fees are becoming more and more popular with Banks.
 The way it works is the Bank may charge a standard fee depending on the amount of funds held in your account, or in some cases they may even charge a percentage.
-These fees are usually called "Custodial Fees" whereby the Bank charges you for safekeeping of your funds.
-If you think your Bank is charging you such fees, we suggest to contact them directly and ask them for the calculation and also the part in the Terms and Conditions to ensure everything is correct.
+These fees are usually called "Custodial Fees", whereby the Bank charges us for safekeeping of our funds.
+If you think your Bank is charging you such fees, we suggest to contact them directly and ask them for the calculation, and also the part in the Terms and Conditions to ensure everything is correct.

 So, we hope this information is useful to you and if you want to work with a reputable financial institution, contact us at email@example.com and open an account with us!